 Admitted to the Virginia Bar in 1979, he began his legal career as a general trial practitioner in courts of the Commonwealth.
 He was also appointed by the Circuit Judges as Assistant Commissioner of Accounts with the responsibility for auditing and approving fiduciary reports.
 Additionally, he was appointed by the Supreme Court of Virginia to serve on Medical Malpractice Review Panels.
 Other significant legal experience includes employment as Assistant General Counsel for the National Rifle Association and election as Clerk of the Circuit Court for the County of Stafford.
 Legal publications include two law review articles and book reviews for The Virginia Lawyer.

 Mr. Moncure is a former member of the Virginia House of Delegates where he served on the Courts of Justice Committee.
-He is currently in his third term as appointee of the Speaker of the House to the Virginia Code Commission.

 He is a retired career Military Police Officer in the Army National Guard and Army Reserves, following 26 years of commissioned service.
 Significant duty assignments were as Division Provost Marshal, Operations Officer (S-3), Physical Security Officer, Administrative Officer (S-1), and Company Commander.
 Decorations include the Meritorious Service Medal and the Army Commendation Medal.
 He is a graduate of the U.S. Army Military Police Officer Basic and Advanced Courses.